-Chewing is a natural dog behavior, and there are safe dog chews and bones available.
+Chewing is a natural dog behaviour, and there are safe dog bones and chews available.
 In fact, dog bones can provide mental stimulation and keep your dog’s teeth clean.
 But before you hand over any old bone, read on to learn about which bones are safe for dogs.

 Most people know that cooked chicken bones are bad for dogs.
 In fact, cooked bones of any kind can be dangerous because they break and splinter into small, sharp pieces that can cut your dog’s mouth and digestive organs.
 Shards of bone can cause a number of health problems, including: